TomasVrzal/DeepReI/README.md

 INSTRUCTIONS FOR INSTALLATION:

-(If R, Anaconda, keras package and 7-Zip are already installed, step 1 – 4 could be skipped.)
+(If R, keras package and 7-Zip are already installed, step 1 – 4 could be skipped.)

 1) Download and install R (https://www.r-project.org/) and RStudio (https://rstudio.com/products/rstudio/download/).